BMW sued in US over diesel emissions

 A week ago, German authorities raided BMW headquarters in Munich and another site in Austria in connection with a preliminary investigation into possible fraud relating to emissions cheat systems built into more than 11,000 cars.

-Volkswagen eventually was ordered to pay huge fines in the United States in connection with "dieselgate".
+Volkswagen was ordered to pay huge fines in the US in connection with "dieselgate".

-Since that scandal erupted, several automakers have been accused of using software to skirt emissions standards.
+Since that scandal erupted, several carmakers have been accused of using software to skirt emissions standards.
+AFP